Chengdu J-7: East and Southeast Asia

+China

 Throughout the mid-1990s, the PLAAF began to replace its J-7B inventory with the substantially redesigned and improved J-7E variant.
 The wings of the J-7E have a new "double delta" design offering improved aerodynamics and increased fuel capacity, and the J-7E also features a more powerful engine and improved avionics.
 The newest version of the J-7, the J-7G, entered service with the PLAAF in 2003.

 The principal role of the J-7 in Chinese service is to provide local air defense and tactical air superiority.
 Large numbers are to be employed to deter enemy air operations.

 In June 2021, four J-7s participated in a combat drill conducted near Taiwan's air defense identification zone.

 The decommissioning of the J-7 began in 2018, with the whole fleet set to retire in 2023.
 According to the US Air Force China Aerospace Studies Institute, the retirement of J-7 marked the PLAAF's transition to a fleet composed of only fourth-generation and fifth-generation aircraft.
 According to the Chinese media, PLAAF also considered turning J-7 into drones for training tools and aerial decoys.